 We meet on the second Saturday morning of each month from September through May.
 The meeting locations vary and are found throughout the Richmond, Virginia, area.
 In addition to regular meetings, there are opportunities throughout the year for members to attend special events like chapter, district, and state conferences as well as field trips and naturalization ceremonies.

-Chancellor Wythe Chapter NSDAR is one of the largest chapters in the Richmond area with over 120 members and one of the oldest!
+Chancellor Wythe Chapter NSDAR is a large chapter in the Richmond area with over 110 members and one of the oldest!
 Our members range from those who have joined in the last year to others who have been in NSDAR for over 40 years.
 Our membership includes women who are retirees, working moms, and college students.
 Some women work in the home, while others are accountants, teachers, health care professionals, IT professionals, and many others.

 We’re ready for you!

 Please contact us to get more information on Chancellor Wythe Chapter NSDAR.